akshatakarnik/SI507_FinalProject/README.md

 ## How it works

-1) Once the program recieves input from the user about a species they would like to know about, it
+1) The program has a built in list for species belonging to each family the user can select.
+Once the user picks a family, the program displays the list of species and prompts the user to pick one.
+2) After the user selects the species, the program scrapes the relevant information from the above IUCN API.
+This is then presented in the form of text and a phylogenetic tree.

 ## Running the program